btannady/projects/README.md

 <h2 id="discordBot">"Scouter Buddy" | Discord Multi-tool Bot</h2>
-Developed in Python using open-source API, the bot imitates a humanistic persona while assisting Discord servers in gaining additional access to enhanced music, chat moderator, and gameplay tools.
+Developed in Python using open-source APIs, the bot imitates a humanistic persona while assisting Discord servers in gaining additional access to enhanced music, chat moderator, and gameplay tools.
 <br />
 <h6>Music tool</h6> Users can command bot to join voice call channels within the server and automatically play their queued list of music.
 <br />